 In the CANSLIM abbreviation, the C represents Current Earnings.
 Has the company made a strong recent earnings announcement, considerably more than the earnings one year previously?

-From his research, O’Neill discovered that the majority of companies that experienced strong stock price growth had quarterly earnings growth in excess of 70% before the price growth started.
+From his research, O’Neill discovered that most companies that experienced strong stock price growth had quarterly earnings growth of over 70% before the price growth started.

 However, that might be the case for a small handful of hugely successful companies, but to build a portfolio of stocks, or at least have a choice of more companies, he recommends a most recent quarterly (MRQ) earnings per share (EPS) increase of at least 18-20%.
 He also suggests an accompanying sales growth of at least 25%.